Rebreda/listenr/README.md

-# Listenr: Record, Correct, and Fine-tune Your Own Whisper Model
+# Listenr: Record, Correct, and Fine-tune Your Own Whisper Models

 Listenr is a privacy-first, end-to-end pipeline for building a personalised Whisper model from your own voice.
-Record audio, have a local LLM clean up the transcriptions, fine-tune any `openai/whisper-*` model on that data, and deploy a standalone model — all running locally on your hardware via [Lemonade Server](https://lemonade-server.ai).
+Record audio, have a local LLM clean up the transcriptions, fine-tune any `openai/whisper-*` model on that data, and deploy a standalone model.
 No audio, text, or model weights ever leave your machine.

-> **Scope:** The recording and fine-tuning pipeline is built around Whisper (whisper.cpp for capture, `WhisperForConditionalGeneration` for training).
-The dataset format — `manifest.jsonl` → HuggingFace dataset — is model-agnostic and can feed any ASR trainer.

 ![Listenr CLI streaming — example output](screenshot.png)

 ## Why Listenr?

 - **Local-only, private by design.** No cloud APIs.
 All inference runs on your CPU, GPU, or NPU via Lemonade Server.
-- **Open models.** Uses Whisper.cpp for transcription and any GGUF-compatible LLM for post-processing correction.
+- **Open models.** Uses [lemonade-server.ai](lemonade-server.ai) for transcription and inference-based post-processing corrections
 - **Automatic correction pipeline.** A local LLM cleans up punctuation, grammar, and homophones — producing a higher-quality training corpus than raw Whisper output alone.
 - **Real-world data.** Collects natural, conversational speech in realistic environments, including domain-specific vocabulary that generic models get wrong.
 - **Dataset-ready output.** Every utterance is saved with its audio clip and appended to a single `manifest.jsonl`.
 One command builds train/dev/test splits in HuggingFace dataset format.